 The academic novel is a modern form of literary narrative set within the enclosed world of a college or university, often highlighting the follies of academic life.
 This type of writing maps the political and social developments of an academic world that “no longer shelters eccentrics of genius” (Showalter 117); it derides the unproductive, useless, or ineffectual character of the faculty and their disconnection from the entirety of reality and everyday existence beyond campus life.
 Recognized in British and American literature as a subgenre of contemporary fiction, the academic novel investigates ethical and philosophical questions endemic in the academic setting as well as shifts of thematic emphasis experienced over the years.
 Attentive to its temporal context, it constantly represents the most contemporary headlines of higher education, from class and political infighting to feminism, political correctness, identity politics, and multiculturalism (Showalter).

 The narratives of academic novels are constructed around the “constant dialectic between competitiveness and idealism—or, scholarship as an end in itself and scholarship as a means to an end” (Showalter 4, citing Janice Rossen).
 In appearance, academic life seems safe and comfortable, a communal life rooted in individualism.
 A realm where teacher-researchers can engage in intellectual discourse with their colleagues, but at the same time must compete against one another.
-And the fact that the quality of one’s research and one’s scholarly productivity do not necessarily guarantee professional success, breeds ruthless competition and interpersonal conflict, which are compounded by fundamental inequalities.
-Hence, the politics of exclusion, or the perpetual threat of being removed from the community, features extensively in academic novels, driven by the constant fear of failing to secure a tenured post or promotion (Womack 329-40; Showalter 3-5).
+And the fact that the quality of one’s research and one’s scholarly productivity do not necessarily guarantee professional success breeds ruthless competition and interpersonal conflict, which are compounded by fundamental inequalities.
+Hence, the politics of exclusion, or the perpetual threat of being removed from the community, features extensively in academic novels, driven by the constant fear of failing to secure a tenured post or promotion (Womack 329–40; Showalter 3–5).

 The authors of academic novels are often university professors themselves, but these authors may well be writers who are not part of the academic community.
 Regardless, major academic novels use the genre to explore matters that extend beyond the boundaries of the campus and the parody of the academic world (Showalter; Womack).
 They may challenge the relevance of theories developed and propagated by academics to address issues that “plague the world beyond the halls of the academy” (Womack 335), while questioning the university’s competence in engendering social change “when its most cherished principles evince little practical application” (Womack 333).